Brock Commons Tallwood House environmental building declaration

 Brock Commons Tallwood House, University of British Columbia: An environmental building declaration according to EN 15978 standard

-This document presents a whole-building environmental life cycle assessment (LCA) of the University of British Columbia (UBC) Brock Commons Tallwood House, a student residence.
+This document from the Athena Sustainable Materials Institute presents a whole-building LCA of The University of British Columbia Brock Commons Tallwood House, a student residence.
 The LCA was commissioned to publicly declare the environmental performance of the building.

-This summary report presents the lifetime environmental footprint of this building.
+This summary report by the Athena Sustainable Materials Institute presents the lifetime environmental footprint of this building.

 Construction drone view of Brock Commons Tallwood House cross-laminated timber (CLT) floor panel being lifted into place with crane to be set on parallel strand lumber (PSL) and glue-laminated timber (glulam) columns